What is Deep Learning?

 Companies in many sectors are applying deep learning models to address a variety of use cases.
 Below are just a few of the many applications of deep learning in the real world.

 Healthcare: Today’s medical industry is generating vast amounts of data.
-Being able to quickly and accurately analyze this data can contribute to improved patient outcomes in a number of ways.
-Deep learning algorithms are being applied in areas such as medical research, imaging analytics, disease prevention, guided drug development, and natural language processing—which can be especially helpful for filling in free text clinical notes in electronic health records (EHRs).
+Being able to quickly and accurately analyse this data can contribute to improved patient outcomes in a number of ways.
+Deep learning algorithms are being applied in areas such as medical research, imaging analytics, disease prevention, guided drug development and natural language processing – which can be especially helpful for filling out free text clinical notes in electronic health records (EHRs).

-Financial services: Fraud is a growing problem in many industries, but particularly so for financial service providers.
-Deep learning can be used to identify out-of-pattern behavior quickly and cost effectively.
-Insights delivered from deep learning models can also help more accurately evaluate the credit risk of a loan applicant, predict stock values, automate back-office operations, and advise clients on financial products.
+Financial services: Fraud is a growing problem in many industries but particularly so for financial service providers.
+Deep learning can be used to identify out-of-pattern behaviour quickly and cost-effectively.
+Insights delivered from deep learning models can also help to more accurately evaluate the credit risk of a loan applicant, predict share price fluctuations, automate back-office operations and advise clients on financial products.

-Public sector: As more departments, systems, and processes become digitized, government agencies can use deep learning to increase automation and make civil servants more efficient.
+Public sector: As more departments, systems and processes become digitised, government agencies can use deep learning to increase automation and make civil servants more efficient.
 Image detection and classification can make it easier for law enforcement to find persons of interest in public spaces.
 Visa and immigration applications can be streamlined with algorithms to automate certain aspects of processing.
-Airports are using deep learning to improve security, enhance operations, and automate queue management.
+Airports are using deep learning to improve security, enhance operations and automate queue management.
 Deep learning models can even be used to help predict traffic conditions and allow local authorities to take proactive steps to ease road congestion.

-Deep learning is now more accessible than ever before for organizations of any size.
-From getting started to optimizing to scaling, HPE can guide your journey to accelerate data insights that lead to breakthrough innovations.
-We have the infrastructure building blocks, expertise, and access to validated partners to meet your business goals.
+Deep learning is now more accessible than ever before for organisations of any size.
+From getting started to optimising to scaling, HPE can guide your journey to accelerate data insights that lead to breakthrough innovations.
+We have the infrastructure building blocks, expertise and access to validated partners to meet your business goals.

-Together with NVIDIA, HPE offers a leading portfolio of optimized AI and deep learning solutions.
-We enable deep learning through online and instructor-led workshops, reference architectures, and benchmarks on NVIDIA GPU accelerated applications.
+Together with NVIDIA, HPE offers a leading portfolio of optimised AI and deep learning solutions.
+We enable deep learning through online and instructor-led workshops, reference architectures and benchmarks on NVIDIA GPU accelerated applications.
 Our solutions are differentiated by proven expertise, the largest deep learning ecosystem, and AI software frameworks.